datacoves/dbt-coves/README.md

   properties:
     destination: "models/staging/{{schema}}/{{relation}}.yml" # Where models yml files will be generated
     update-strategy: ask # Action to perform when a property file already exists.
 Options: update, recreate, fail, ask (per file)
-    model: "models/staging" # Model(s) path where 'dbt ls' will look for models for generation
+    models: "models/staging" # Model(s) path where 'generate properties' will look for models for generation

 extract:
   airbyte: